Xavier-BingYi/interview_2025/TOEIC/TOEIC_全.md

    (C) To request a budget increase
    (D) To promote a new product line

+   → (B) **To announce a change in office supply procedures**
+   ✉️ 一開始就說明：「we will implement a new policy regarding the ordering of office supplies」

 2. Who will be responsible for submitting supply orders?
    (A) Each employee
    (B) Purchasing department staff
    (C) One assigned person per department
    (D) The operations manager

+   → (C) **One assigned person per department**
+   ✉️ 明確指出：「Each department must assign one person to handle supply requests」

 3. What will no longer be allowed?
    (A) Ordering supplies online